Dream on Dreamer Part II

 Excerpt from About TFIMR

 Earlier in February, in retrospect of the dream that started the 3.5 week 7 country 18+ city tour and in response to many of my friends and old classmates' inquiries as to what the hell I was doing jumping from country to country, I wrote a blog post called Dream on Dreamer Part I. Many of you have seen the pictures hash tagged #TakingAsia2013, been spammed with international airport check-ins on Facebook (sorry!), or even have decided to follow this blog.
 And many of you asked how we did it and how we afforded it without selling our bodies in Thailand.
 (Don't worry, Dad.
-This was a joke).
+This is a joke!)
 In Dream on Dreamer Part I, I promised to tell you one day how to make your own Asian adventure come true.
 Fortunately for you, I try to stick to my promises.
-So for the first time ever, I'm releasing notes on how Mary and I planned to eat our way through Asia:
+So for the first time ever, I'm releasing notes on how Mary and I planned to eat our way through Asia.
+Take a look here.

 The first tab is a day by day outline of how and where we traveled.
 Of course, you can see we traveled quite quickly.
 I tried to re-track these days to the best of my knowledge, but there are some gaps especially when we made it to Nanjing.
 I didn't include the specific activities we did everyday because Mary and I didn't make daily itineraries.
 Although our days were packed, we wanted to have the freedom to explore and just go where the food took us, but we knew we needed to plan travel logistics (flights, hostels, etc).
 If you're traveling around Asia and especially if you're a female traveler (and with another female traveler), I highly suggest you plan hostels in advance... and print maps of some areas that you'll be traveling to (i.e. airport to hostel).